2025 Solar Incentives Guide for Fountain Inn, SC - Tax Credits & Rebates

 When you think about solar incentives, you probably think of federal incentives first.
 The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a specified percentage of your solar system's cost.

 The ITC initially applied to 30% of the cost of solar system installation, and has fluctuated slightly over the years between 26-30%.
 The installation date of your solar system will determine what percentage you qualify for.
 The total cost of installation includes the panels themselves as well as the cost of labor, equipment and accessories.
 There is no maximum claim amount.
-The ITC can be applied to solar panels installed after January 1, 2006, on your primary or secondary residence.
-The residence must be in the United States and owned by you.
+The ITC applies to solar panels installed after January 1, 2006, on your primary or secondary residence.
+The residence must be owned by you and in the United States.

-The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
+In August 2022, the Inflation Reduction Act made revisions to the ITC, now titled the Clean Energy Credit.
 The new Clean Energy Credit extends until 2035.
 American homeowners are now eligible for a 30% credit for solar systems installed between 2022 and 2032.
 The total credit will then decrease annually until the date of expiration.
 Starting in 2023, the expansion to the program will also make credits for energy storage systems even easier to claim.

 More information about the new Inflation Reduction Act can be found here.
 The easiest way to fully understand how the new Clean Energy Credit will apply to you is to reach out to your local Fountain Inn solar panel installation expert with your questions.